 As you may have already been thinking, one of the most sought after reward points that customers can earn is in the travel industry.
 If you have enough points, it can translate into plane tickets all over the world.
 Not only are flights a highly sought after product, they are also a big-ticket item for fraudsters to devote time to steal it.
 As of 2016, $48 billion in airline miles and other rewards sat unredeemed in customer accounts, signaling to fraudsters that those points are up for the taking.

 What is Next?

-As loyalty and ATO fraud continue to rise, merchants will need to take the necessary precautions to protect themselves and their customer relationship.
+As loyalty and ATO fraud continue to rise, merchants will need to take the necessary precautions to protect themselves and their customer relationships.
 By making loyalty points more secure, and treating them as a form of currency, this empowers the merchant’s ability to deter fraudsters.